|Location:||20 km east of Dryden, Northwestern Ontario|

 The Project, as proposed by Treasury, consists of the construction, operation, decommissioning, and remediation of an open-pit and underground gold mine and associated infrastructure located 20 kilometres east of the City of Dryden, Ontario.
 The proposed Project could create up to 450 jobs during construction and 250 jobs during operations over the life of the project.
 The Company continues to complete requirements for final authorizations and permits.

 Treasury Metals announced an updated preliminary economic assessment on its Goliath Project on March 8, 2017.
+This report is now considered to be historic and is not to be relied upon.
 Key Highlights include:

 - After-tax NPV 5% of $306M and 25% IRR